In project management, a project charter is a valuable tool when starting a project.

 You can list the following elements:

-Explain how much the project will cost and where the funds will come from.
-This section could also list any additional resources needed to execute your project
+Breakdown the project cost structure and where the funds will come from.
+This section could also list any additional estimated resources needed to execute your project

 ⚠️ Be careful not to underestimate this section, and make sure it is consistent with your requests.